Kissing numbers and the centered maximal operator: Definitions and general results

 where the supremum is taken over all finite subcollections $\mathcal{F} = \{O_{\alpha_1}, \dots, O_{\alpha_n} \}$ of $\{O_\alpha : \alpha \in \Lambda\}$.
 If $\mu$ assigns finite measure to bounded Borel sets, we say it is {\em locally finite}.
 Finally, we call $(X, d, \mu)$ a {\em metric measure space} if $\mu$ is a $\tau$-additive, locally finite Borel measure on the metric space $(X, d)$. \end{definition}

 The preceding definition includes all locally finite Borel measures on separable metric spaces and all Radon measures on arbitrary metric spaces, so it is more general than other commonly used definitions, cf. \cite{HKST} for instance.
 From now on we always suppose that measures are locally finite, not identically zero, and that metric spaces have at least two points.
+The condition of local finiteness excludes some natural measures, such as the one on $\R$ given by the density $d\mu(x) = |x|^{-1} dx$; as a matter of fact, the weak type (1,1) theory can be carried out without this assumption, since the average of an $L^1$ function over a ball of infinite measure is zero; but the $L^p$ theory fails for $p > 1$, for it may happen that the maximal function is not well defined almost everywhere.

 \begin{definition} Let $(X, d, \mu)$ be a metric measure space and let $g$ be a locally integrable function on $X$.
 For any subset $S \subset (0,\infty)$, the {\em localized centered Hardy-Littlewood maximal operator} $M_{S, \mu}$ is given by